nemo0622/pokeemerald_base/README.md

 - Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)

 FUTURE PLANS:
+- MAKING FORMS WORK!
+I really want all my Oricorios and Alolan forms to work lmao
 - More Follower Pokémon
 - Improved follower sprites for a few (Archeops and Golurk please oh my god)
 - More minor changes/additions to improve this as a base